 The Inca Trail availability you see here is for the Salkantay Inca Trail and the 4-day and 5-day Inca Trail.
 The Peruvian authorities also add an additional 250 spaces each day for the 2-day Inca Trail, which official tour operators like Andean Adventures Peru are authorized to operate.
 The 2-day Inca Trail allows travelers to walk a shorter section of the old Inca highway known today as the Inca Trail.
-Check below for availability:
+Check the schedule below for availability: